emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.

-Check whether the data is written into the ` emqx_messages`  da ta table.
+Check whether the data is written into the ` emqx_messages`  data table.

 ```bash
 mysql> select * from emqx_messages;